Millennials, Goldfish & Other Training Misconceptions

 Some myths and superstitions have their fervent believers.
 But unlike everyday misconceptions such as “Bats are blind” or “George Washington had wooden teeth,” these learning myths can cost you.
 Fortunately, trained skeptic Clark Quinn has once and for all laid them bare before the research and evidence.

 Now, myth busting has never been easier.
-Millennials, Goldfish & Other Training Misconceptions debunks more than 30 common assumptions of good learning design to help you avoid wasting time, resources, and goodwill on unproven practices.
-Drawing on cognitive psychology and learning sciences, Clark arms you with the ammo to challenge the claims you’re likely to hear from peers and co-workers.
+Millennials, Goldfish & Other Training Misconceptions debunks more than 30 common assumptions about good learning design to help you avoid wasting time, resources, and goodwill on unproven practices.
+Drawing on cognitive psychology and learning sciences, Clark equips you to challenge the claims you’re likely to hear from peers and co-workers.

 Be a smart consumer, and stand behind the science of learning.